Skip to Content

 • Fremont Street is “grimier” than the Strip, and noise levels can make sleeping difficult into the wee hours of the morning.

-The driving force behind my inaugural stay downtown, however, was Binion’s Hotel Apache renovation and re-opening after a decades-long hiatus.
 As a Vegas history dweeb, staying in a property with that much historic value was on the bucket list.

-I’m not the only one with a renewed interest in downtown Las Vegas either – According to an LVCVA survey, 58% of Las Vegas visitors visited downtown in 2022.
-That’s up from just 46% in 2018, 42% in 2019, and 53% in 2021.
+I’m not the only one with a renewed interest in downtown Las Vegas, either.
+According to the LVCVA, 52% of visitors visited downtown in 2024, an increase from pre-pandemic levels.

 It’s safe to say that Fremont Street is on the rise.